 Those figures aren’t abstract.
 A telemedicine session may involve psychiatric notes, diagnostic imaging, prescription details, or insurance identifiers — all transmitted and stored digitally.
 One vulnerability in that chain can expose highly sensitive information.

-This is why HIPAA compliant telemedicine platforms are not simply “secure video tools.”
+This is why HIPAA-compliant telehealth platforms are not simply “secure video tools.”
 They are systems built specifically for regulated healthcare environments.
 Compliance-driven telemedicine platforms are structured to protect electronic protected health information (ePHI) during transmission, storage, and access — whether that data moves through messaging, intake forms, EHR integrations, or live video consultations.

 That is the real significance of HIPAA compliance in telemedicine software.
 It determines whether a platform is merely digital — or truly healthcare-ready.